 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.

 The Company is not subject to externally imposed capital requirements.

-Jayden Resources Inc. Notes to the condensed interim consolidated Financial Statements For the three months ended March 31, 2018
+Jayden Resources Inc. Notes to the Consolidated Financial Statements For the years ended December 31, 2017 and 2016